fullstackreact/react-native-firestack/README.md

 #### signInWithProvider()

 We can use an external authentication provider, such as twitter/facebook for authentication.
-In order to use an external provider, we need to include another library.
+In order to use an external provider, we need to include another library to handle authentication.

+> By using a separate library, we can keep our dependencies a little lower and the size of the application down.

+We'll use the [react-native-oauth](https://github.com/fullstackreact/react-native-oauth) library, which was built along-side [Firestack](https://github.com/fullstackreact/react-native-firestack) specifically to handle authentication through third-party providers.

+> If you prefer to use another library, make sure you pass through the `oauthToken` and `oauthTokenSecret` provided by your other library to call the `signInWithProvider()` method.

+Following the instructions at

 ...